 Why are there so many terminologies for this condition?
 What are the differences?

-- Premature Menopause is also known as premature ovarian insufficiency or premature ovarian failure.
-Women who completely stop their periods before the age of 40 are said to have this condition.
+- Premature Ovarian Insufficiency is sometimes referred to as premature menopause.
+Women and people assigned female at birth who completely stop their periods before the age of 40 are said to have this condition.
 It affects about one in 100 women before the age of 40 and one in 10,000 women under the age of 20.

 - Early Menopause: Women stop their periods completely and 5 in 100 women between the ages of 41-45 are affected.
 This can be natural or induced by surgery, ovaries are removed, or induced by medication such as chemotherapy or radiotherapy that stops the ovaries working.

 - Primary ovarian insufficiency (POI) is a condition in which the ovaries stop functioning normally in women who are younger than 40 years.
 This is not the same as the first condition but is often confused with premature menopause.
 Women with POI do not always stop having periods and may have very irregular or infrequent periods as their ovaries do not always completely shut down.
 In POI, the function of the ovaries can return intermittently, and some women may even start to have periods or become pregnant many years later, although this is rare.
 With the diagnosis of POI, pregnancy is not necessarily impossible unlike in the situation where the ovaries have completely stopped working (premature menopause).
 Instead, in women with POI, the ovaries may stop releasing eggs, or release them only intermittently, and may stop producing the hormones oestrogen, progesterone, and testosterone, or produce them only intermittently.
 It is difficult to know the exact incidence of POI.

 What are the possible causes of premature menopause and POI?